dheurtev/dheurtev/notes/virtualization-containers.md

   * Used for stateful containers (e.g. stable services, database)
   * LXC does not allow live migration
 - [chroot](https://www.howtogeek.com/441534/how-to-use-the-chroot-command-on-linux/): How to use the chroot command on Linux.
 Uses standard Linux backup tools. `past`
+- [systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn): systemd-nspawn may be used to run a command or OS in a light-weight namespace container. chroot on steroids.

 ## Application containers ##
 [Compare Docker vs Containerd - Docker by itself is more suitable for a developer desktop environment than a production setup](https://earthly.dev/blog/containerd-vs-docker/)